IMoney: 2014

 In June 2014, iMoney.my released a home loan calculator mobile application to help consumers apply for home loans directly from the app.

 In October 2014, iMoney.my announced a US$4 million investment from ASX listed entity iSelect Ltd.

 2015

 In September 2015, iMoney's Co-Founder and Chief Revenue Officer (CRO) Bruno Araujo stepped up as Chief Operations Officer (COO).
 In addition to that, Mitul Lakhani was brought in as CFO and Amanda Woo took on the CMO post.
 Chris Antonius joined the team as Managing Director for iMoney's Indonesian property Aturduit.

 2017

 In October, iSelect, a financial comparison company listed on the Australian Securities Exchange, announced that it has acquired a majority stake of iMoney.

-In the same year, iMoney launched the iMoney CreditScore in Malaysia to allow people to check their credit score online for free - one of the first companies to do so.
+In the same year, iMoney launched iMoney CreditScore in Malaysia to allow people to check their credit score online for free – one of the first companies to do so.
 This facility is powered by Experian (formerly known as RAM Credit Information), a credit bureau agency.